joyrexus/joyrexus.github.com/sgm/tohf/README.md

 ---

+Once you've loaded your sample file in the viewer it will render the recorded hand motions.
+You'll see the recorded hand gestures represented as a palm and a set of fingertips.

+The viewer provides basic playback controls as well as the ability to specify particular regions of interest within the sample.
 You can use the spacebar to control playback by toggling pause/play.
 You can also use the arrow keys to navigate through the rendered frames when playback is paused:

 * `spacebar` - pause/play
 * `up arrow` - go back 1 frame